resbazSQL/lc-webscraping/_episodes/01-introduction.md

 > ## Discussion
 >
-> Consider a researcher wanting to get a list of Australian members of parliment so that she can combine it with data from the Australian Bureau of Statistics about land area.
+> Consider a researcher wanting to get a list of Australian members of parliament so that she can combine it with data from the Australian Bureau of Statistics about land area.
 Scraping is beneficial for her because:
 >
 > * A. Data, on the web, is made by computers.
 It takes a computer to get that data out.
 > * B. Her colleagues post their data in pdfs, this technique can help her get their data.